rohanblueboybaijal/rohanblueboybaijal/README.md

 I'm Rohan Baijal.
 Why Blueboy :| ?
 The simple and not so mysterious answer is that I've been fond of Jazz and Blues for a while :p

-I'm from New Delhi and am currently a Junior Undergraduate in the EECS Department at IIT Kanpur.
+I'm from New Delhi and am currently a first year PhD student in the CSE Department at University of Washington.
-I'm currently exploring Robotics and dabble a tiny bit in Deep Learning.
+I am interested inn the intersection of learning and planning to enable robots to perform tasks in complex environments.
 I hope to work at the intersection of these 2 fields and create something interesting.
 I have some experience with cryptoCurrency as well.
-I also like to participate in Competitive Programming Contests because it's really fun.

-Collab ?
-Perhaps something related to Deep Learning or BlockChain applications.

 <!--